AvAarsNS/GameOfLifeLegacy/NOTES.md

 # API

 ## POST start game
+- E2E: User starts a new Game of Life
 ✅ - Create the API and the POST call scaffolding
 ✅ - Create a test for the POST call, for a simple universe with ReadyAPI